geoffrich/thatconf-slides-2023/slides.md

 what if you have data that is needed by multiple pages?

-example: login state (TODO: better example? since we're returning locals, it isn't actually a fetch. maybe list of favorites)
+example: login state
 - nav needs it to show login/favorites links
 - each album needs it to determine whether to show favorite button

+[ TODO: swap to favorite state? ]

+[ TODO: slides that show where these are being used ]

-you could fetch it in each page load - but that's inefficient, since you'd keep loading on each navigation when the data doesn't change
+you could return it from each page load, but that's duplicative

-TODO: visualize where login state is used, fetching in each page load

-however, that's not efficient since if I navigate between albums, we keep loading the same data
+and what if this was data that had to be fetched? then not only would you have to return it from multiple load functions, but you would be refetching the same data when it didn't change

-instead: move the load to a layout. just like layouts reduce UI duplication, they can also reduce data loading duplication
+instead: move shared data to a layout. just like layouts reduce UI duplication, they can also reduce data loading duplication

-TODO: elaborate. when data is reloaded, data is merged into the data prop
+[ TODO: diagram. excalidraw? ]

 show example on Sveltunes
 -->